CALCRIM No. 1850. Petty Theft With Prior Conviction (Pen. Code, § 666)

 whether the People have proved the additional allegation that the

-term in a penal institution as a result of that conviction.
-It has already
+in a penal institution as a result of that conviction.
+It has already been

-decide whether the evidence proves that the defendant was previously
+whether the evidence proves that the defendant was previously convicted

 To prove this allegation, the People must prove that:

 1. The defendant was previously convicted of a theft offense;

 2. The defendant served a term in a penal institution for that

 The People allege that the defendant was previously convicted of: